stackhpc/stackhpc-kayobe-config/doc/source/configuration/firewall.rst

    kayobe overcloud host configure -t firewall --diff --check

+Baseline checks
+^^^^^^^^^^^^^^^

+Before applying, it is a good idea to take note of any actively firing alerts and run Tempest to gather a baseline.
+See the :doc:`Tempest
+</operations/tempest>` page for more details.

 Applying changes
 ----------------

 Before applying these changes, you should be completely sure you are not going to lock yourself out of any hosts.
-If you are deploying these changes to a test environment, it might be appropriate to set a password on the stack user so that you can access the host through a BMC or horizon console.
+If you are deploying these changes to a test environment, consider setting a password on the stack user so that you can access the host through a BMC or other virtual console.

 The following Kayobe command can be used to set a password on all overcloud
 hosts: